-S. No Compone nt of Assessme nt Marks Allotted Type of Assessment Scheme of Examinations 1 Theory 40 Internal Examinatio n & Continuous Evaluation Two mid semester examination shall be conducted for 30 marks each for a duration of 120 minutes.
-Average of the two mid exams shall be considered Subjective - 20 marks Objective - 10 marks Continuous Evaluation is for each unit using Assignment - 05 marks Quiz/Subject Viva- voce/PPT/Poster Presentation/ Case Study on a topic in the concerned subject - 05 marks 60 Semester end examination The semester-end examination is for a duration of 3 hours 40 Internal Examination & Continuous Evaluation One internal lab examination towards the end of course for a duration of 90 minutes with a viva of 5 minutes. i) Internal Exam-10 marks ii) Viva voce - 10 marks iii) Continuous Assessment- 10 marks iv) G-Lab on Board(G-LOB) (Case study inter threading of all experiments of lab)/ Laboratory Project/Prototype Presentation/App Development -10 marks 2 Practical 60 Semester end examinati on The semester-end examination is for a duration of 3 hours. i) write-up (algorithm/flowchart/procedure) as per the task/experiment/program - 10 marks ii) task/experiment/program-15 marks iii) evaluation of results -15 marks iv) write-up (algorithm/flowchart/procedure) for another task/experiment/program- 10 marks v) viva-voce on concerned laboratory course - 10 marks
+S. No Compone nt of Assessme Marks Allotted Type of Assessment Scheme of Examinations nt 1 Theory 40 Internal Examinatio n & Continuous Evaluation 1) Two mid semester examination shall be conducted for 30 marks each for a duration of 120 minutes.
+Average of the two mid exams shall be considered i) Subjective - 20 marks ii) Objective - 10 marks 2) Continuous Evaluation is for each unit using i) Assignment - 05 marks ii) Quiz/Subject Vivavoce/PPT/Poster Presentation/ Case Study on a topic in the concerned subject - 05 marks 60 Semester end examination The semester-end examination is for a duration of 3 hours 40 Internal Examination & Continuous Evaluation One internal lab examination towards the end of course for a duration of 90 minutes with a viva of 5 minutes. i) Internal Exam-10 marks ii) Viva voce - 10 marks iii) Continuous Assessment- 10 marks iv) G-Lab on Board (G-LOB) (Case study inter threading of all experiments of lab)/ Laboratory Project/Prototype Presentation/App Development -10 marks 2 Practical 60 Semester end examinati on The semester-end examination is for a duration of 3 hours. i) write-up (algorithm/flowchart/procedure) as per the task/experiment/program - 10 marks ii) task/experiment/program-15 marks iii) evaluation of results -15 marks iv) write-up (algorithm/flowchart/procedure) for another task/experiment/program-10 marks v) viva-voce on concerned laboratory course - 10 marks

 3 Graphics for Engineers 40 Internal Examination & Continuous Evaluation Two mid semester examination shall be conducted for 15 marks each for a duration of 90 minutes.
-Average of the two mid exams shall be considered Day-to-Day activity -15 marks Continuous Evaluation using Assignment - 05 marks Quiz/Subject Viva- voce/PPT/Poster Presentation/ Case Study on a topic in the concerned subject - 05 marks 60 Semester end examination The semester-end examination is for a duration of 3 hours d) Mini Project:
+Average of the two mid exams shall be considered Day-to-Day activity -15 marks Continuous Evaluation using Assignment - 05 marks Quiz/Subject Vivavoce/PPT/Poster 60 Semester end examination The semester-end examination is for a duration of 3 hours d) Mini Project:

-S. No Component Marks Type of Scheme of Examinations of Allotted Assessment 1 Assessment 40 Continuous Evaluation & Internal Evaluation The supervisor continuously assesses the students for 20 marks Continuous Assessment - 15 marks Abstract Presentation - 3 marks Architectural Design Presentation - 3 marks Modules Presentation - 3 marks Execution Cycle 1 Presentation - 3 marks Execution Cycle 2 Presentation - 3 marks Execution Cycle 2 Presentation - 3 marks Report - 5 marks At the end of the semester, Mini Project shall be displayed in the road show at the department level.
-Mini Project is evaluated by Mini Project Review Committee for 10 marks.
-Technical Event Participation in project area/Paper Publication/Publishing or Granting of a Patent/Hackathon participation/ Book Publication - 10 marks 60 External Evaluation before Project Review Committee in the presence of External Examiner and the same is evaluated for 60 marks .
+S. No Component of Assessment Marks Allotted Type of Assessment Scheme of Examinations 1 Mini Project 40 Continuous Evaluation & Internal Evaluation The supervisor continuously assesses the students for 20 marks Continuous Assessment - 15 marks Abstract Presentation - 3 marks Architectural Design Presentation - 3 marks Modules Presentation - 3 marks Execution Cycle 1 Presentation - 3 marks Execution Cycle 2 Presentation - 3 marks Report - 5 marks At the end of the semester, Mini Project shall be displayed in the road show at the department level.
+Mini Project is evaluated by Mini Project is evaluated by Mini Project Review Committee for 10 marks.
+Technical Event Participation in project area/MOOCs Course in project area/Paper Publication/Publishing or Granting of a Patent/Hackathon participation/ Book Publication - 10 marks 60 External Evaluation The mini project report shall be presented before Project Review Committee in the presence of External Examiner and the same is evaluated for 60 marks .